40net-cloud/fortinet-gcp-solutions/FortiGate/modules-tf/fgt-get-image/README.md

 If multiple images are matching, the result will point to the latest one.

-### Output
+### Outputs

-If the image is found the output contains full metadata of the image.
+- self_link - URI of the image
+- image - object with all image attributes

 ### Note